calizarr/PhenoPiSight/Installation_guide.md

   * Many of the Raspberry Pi camera commands can be better used with the Python library included with Raspbian.
 The Raspberry Pi foundation also provides a [quick python tutorial][].
   * Feel free to refer back to these links as you go through the installation steps for the Raspberry Pi.
   * Also, when instructions are surrounded in brackets `<>` such as `<YourInputHere>` type your particular name or folder name there without the brackets.
+  * You will also need an introduction to GitHub to clone and use this repository.
+      * GitHub primer to get you started: [GitHub Introduction: Hello World!][]
+  * To clone this GitHub repository:
+      * Type or copy/paste: `git clone git@github.com:calizarr/EPSCOR_Bramble_GH9C.git` to clone this repository into a folder named EPSCOR\_Bramble\_GH9C.
+      * If you want to clone it into a different folder name, type: `git clone git@github.com:calizarr/EPSCOR_Bramble_GH9C.git <YourFolderName>`

 [quick tutorial]: https://www.raspberrypi.org/documentation/usage/terminal/README.md